John-Brandon/PBR-Tier-System/README.md

 (4).
 Follow the installation steps in this video: https://www.youtube.com/watch?v=oVfAU1ziOjg

 (5).
-Assuming you have gfortran installed, the next step is to make sure that you are in the working directory with the Fortran files downloaded from this repository.
+Assuming you have gfortran installed, the next step is to make sure that you are in the working directory with the Fortran files downloaded from this repository (e.g. C:\PBR-Tier-System-master\PBR Netbeans).
 You can use the `cd` terminal command to change directories if you need.
 ```shell
 cd Type-your-working-directory-here
 ```